MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/task-mgmt-create-task-lists.md

 1. For **Task link**, provide a link based on the nature of the task.

 > [!TIP]
-> Though it's technically feasible to assign a task to someone while creating the task, try to avoid assigning task while creating task list.
+> Though it's technically feasible to assign a task to someone while creating a task list, try to avoid assigning tasks during task list creation.
 You can assign the tasks once the list is instantiated for individual stores.

 ## Use task links to improve workers productivity

-Dynamics 365 Commerce offers a way to link a task to a specific POS operation e.g. Run sales report, or online training video for new employee orientation task, or Backoffice operation e.g. product kits.
-This feature helps task owners to jump start with the task as clicking on task link navigate them to appropriate operation.
+Dynamics 365 Commerce offers a way to link a task to a specific POS operation, for example a "run sales" report, an online training video for new employee orientation task, or a back office operation.
+This feature helps task owners get the information they need to efficiently complete a task.

-Linking tasks while creating a task
+To add task links while creating a task, follow these steps.

 1. Under the **Tasks** tab of an existing task list, select **Edit**.
-1. Select the **Task link** drop down menu.
+1. Select the **Task link** drop down menu, and then do one or more of the following steps.
-1. Select **Menu item** to configure a back office operation, for example "Product kits."
+    - Select **Menu item** to configure a back office operation, for example "Product kits."
-1. Select **POS operation** to configure a POS operation, for example "Sales reports."
+    - Select **POS operation** to configure a POS operation, for example "Sales reports."
-1. Select **URL** to configure an absolute URL.
+    - Select **URL** to configure an absolute URL.

 The following image shows the selection of task links on the **Edit task** flyout menu.